AidanSully/n-puzzle/README.md

 ### Usage
 $ python3 main.py [puzzle]

-puzzle is in a file with the following format:
+puzzle is in a file with the following format:<br>
 `3`<br>
 `4 7 6`<br>
 `3 0 1`<br>